Please enable JavaScript to use CodeHS

 Impacts of Computing: Exploration

-Students will be able to explain how technology and culture influence each other and create a Scratch project that shows a past and present version of a technology, identifies a trend, and explains one positive and one negative impact.
+Students will be able to explain how technology and culture influence each other and create a project that shows a past and present version of a technology, identifies a trend, and explains one positive and one negative impact of technology and screen time.

 Cybersecurity Policies and Laws